EllinorHenriksson/the-gathering-web-scraper/README.md

 You are free to use whichever userland module you want (except if there is one out there with the complete solution).
 Do not forget to ensure, as far as possible, that the module is safe to use. (#13)

-The web scraper must present the suggestions in a terminal window according to the details below (#7).
+According to the details below, the web scraper must present the suggestions in a terminal window (#7).

 ## The output